rishabh-1509/voice_ai_agent/README.md

 - **Thread Offloading:**
   Wraps synchronous API calls (like Google Calendar operations) in `asyncio.to_thread` to avoid blocking the main event loop.

-## Overview

-The repository is organized into modular components:
-- **TranscriptionBuffer:** Manages live transcription data and tracks timing for detecting conversation pauses.
-- **RAGSystem:** Sets up the vector database and LLM pipeline to support retrieval-augmented response generation.
-- **IntentDetector:** Analyzes user input to detect specific intents using regex patterns.
-- **FunctionExecutor:** Maps detected intents to corresponding functions, executes API calls, and manages user data interactions.
-- **Main Loop:** Integrates all components within an asynchronous loop to handle real-time transcription, interruption management, and voice output.

 This project demonstrates a scalable, multi-functional conversational AI agent capable of dynamically integrating various external APIs and knowledge sources.
 It's designed to be extended and adapted for diverse real-world applications.